 The program works with people to maximise their potential for recovery and independence following discharge from hospital or who require additional support in the community to manage sub-acute symptoms to prevent hospitalisation.

 The program runs for up to 12 weeks offering intensive outreach support, and calls on evenings and weekends.

 If you are currently in the Adult Mental Health Unit at Canberra Hospital or Acacia Adult Mental Health Unit at Calvary Hospital, TRec may be able to assist you.
 Alternatively, if you are connected with an ACT mental health team and and are at home but feel you need additional support to prevent hospitalisation, we are also able to assist you through the program.

 People are eligible and can voluntarily access the program if they:

-Referrals to the program are made by a Clinical Manager in one of ACT Health’s Mental Health Teams:
+Referrals to the program are made by clinicians in one of ACT Health’s mental health teams:

 This Program is an ACT Government funded initiative.

 WCS’s purpose is to build connected communities and enrich people’s lives.
 We are guided by our values of inclusion, compassion, hope, social justice, integrity and responsiveness.
 For more information about our approach to service delivery, see Our Commitment to Service.